zumbalogy/vorcheck/README.md

 ## How to Use

   1. Fork this repo into your own github account
-  1. Work on it for about an hour, a little more or less is fine as we aren't tracking time, we just don't feel it's necessary to work on it any longer than an hour.
+  1. Work on it for about an hour (a little more-or-less is fine as we aren't tracking time, we just don't feel it's necessary to work on it any longer than an hour)
-  1. When you are finished, provide us with a copy of your work somehow.
-This could be a pull-request, or just a pointer to your repo.
+  1. When you are finished, provide us with a copy of your work (this could be a pull-request, or just a pointer to your repo)

 ## Excercises

 There are empty directories in this repo, and work should be done entirely within them.
+This is just to keep everything in one place.

 ### Rails

-**Language: Rails**
+**Language: Rails (i.e., Ruby)**

 In the `url-shortener` directory, build a URL shortener with Rails.